|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This sweet green tea sauce is good for garnishing over vanilla ice cream, sweets, desserts, and in drinks.

 This recipe uses matcha, which literally means “powdered tea”.
 When you order traditional green tea, components from the leaves get infused into the hot water, then the leaves are discarded.
 With matcha, you’re drinking the actual leaves.

-- Mix the matcha powder with the sugar and the salt in a heat-proof, two-cup container.
+Mix the matcha with the sugar and the salt in a heat-proof, two-cup container.

-- Pour in the boiling water, stirring until the matcha and sugar is completely dissolved.
+Pour in the boiling water, stirring until the matcha, sugar, and salt are completely dissolved.

 In a small saucepan, over low heat, warm the cream with the green tea mixture until tiny bubbles appear at the edge of the pan.

 Remove from heat.
 Cool completely and refrigerate.